Vedant-Mhatre/vedant-mhatre.github.io/content/tech/choosing-blogging-platform.md

 4. Every article is shared with Hashnode's dev community (Bonus)
 5. In-house newsletter service (Bonus)

-Also, there were option managed options like [dev.to](https://dev.to/) and [Medium](https://medium.com/), but I wanted my articles free to read for everyone, didn't want annoying paywalls/ads and wanted to have a blog on my personal domain, hence I didn't try them out.
+Also, there were option managed options like [dev.to](https://dev.to/) and [Medium](https://medium.com/), but I wanted my articles to be free to read for everyone, didn't want annoying paywalls/ads and wanted to have a blog on my personal domain, hence I didn't try them out.

 ## Conclusion